feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

-We see that the binary feature has an extremely low importance, hence, when we take the average, the value is so small, that no feature will be dropped:
+We see that the binary feature has an extremely low importance, hence, when we take the average, the value is so small, that no feature will be dropped (remember random forests favouring highly cardinal features?):

 .. code:: python